 Q. Please describe your educational background and your occupational experiences as they are related to your testimony in this proceeding.

 A. I received both a Bachelor’s degree in finance (1982) and a Master’s degree in business (1984) from Texas Tech University.
 I have been continuously employed in the natural gas and energy industry since that time.
 My professional experience includes four years at El Paso Natural Gas Company (El Paso) prior to joining Transwestern in 1988.
 My responsibilities at El Paso between 1984 and 1988 included positions in Gas Settlement, Marketing and State Regulatory Affairs.
 It was in those capacities that I first became exposed to the interstate and intrastate markets for natural gas in California.
 From 1988 to May 1992, I served as Director of State Regulatory Affairs for Transwestern in San Francisco, California.
 I then took the position as Director of State Regulatory Affairs and Marketing Services for Enron Gas Services in Houston, Texas.
-It was in these two positions involving California regulatory affairs that I became familiar with the then emerging spot physicals and financial derivatives natural gas markets in southern California as they were developing alongside the transition to the open access, unbundled natural gas transportation industry.
+It was in these two positions involving California regulatory affairs that I became familiar with the then emerging spot physical and financial derivatives natural gas markets as they were developing alongside the transition to the open access, unbundled natural gas transportation industry.

 In December of 1992, I was asked to lead the long-term marketing efforts of Transwestern as Director of Long Term Marketing.
-It was in this obtained hands-on managerial responsibility for the marketing ofservices to customers involved in servingcompetitive for natural gas in Californiaposition, my first hands-on gas transportation capacity marketing assignment, that I . . . . . . .
-(Steve, insert something here that shows your experience w/ the relevant markets). . . . .
-In May of 1996, certain supervisory gas transportation capacity functions of Northern Natural Gas Company and Transwestern were consolidated to form Enron Transportation and Storage at which time I was named Regional Vice President of Marketing for the Western Region of both companies.
-As the gas transportation capacity officer in charge of the Western Region, I ven moreproviding .
+It was in this role that I obtained hands-on managerial responsibility for the marketing of gas transportation services to customers involved in serving the needs of a growing competitive end-use market for natural gas in California.

+In May of 1996, certain gas transportation and pipeline development functions of Northern Natural Gas Company and Transwestern were consolidated to form Enron Transportation and Storage at which time I was named Regional Vice President of Marketing for the Western Region of both companies.
+As the primary commercial officer in charge of the Western Region, I became even more involved in providing gas transportation services to meet the needs of the Western United States.
 In June of 1999, I was named to my current assignment as Vice President of the Transwestern Commercial Group.
 As such, I have had overall responsibility for Transwestern’s gas transportation capacity marketing department and all of its commercial activities.
 In that regard, I am responsible for the negotiation and approval of all negotiated rate transactions.
 All of Transwestern’s gas transportation capacity marketers report directly to me.

 Q. What is the function of your Commercial Group?